abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter06.md

 Sit with your eyes open.
 “Sit with our eyes open?
 Do real meditators do that?”
 Well, why not?
 A very simple thing can give energy.
 Sitting with our eyes open can energize.
 We can pass through the period of sloth and torpor; it’s actually fairly simple.
-But we do have to have kindness to ourselves to allow that, and we tend not to.
+But we do have to have kindness for ourselves to allow that, and we tend not to.

 With restlessness and worry, it’s helpful to tune in to the body.
 When